 Generally, this reel gives a good mix of value and quality.
 If you are especially keen on smooth casting and retrieval and want to fish in freshwater, then you should consider this option.

 The Pflueger Trion Tri20x is a good, solid real.
-While it doesn’t have the most standout features out of the products on this list and might not beat our editor’s choice product on features alone, it has made our list due to being the best ultralight spinning reel on the market.
+While it doesn’t have the most standout features out of the products on this list and might not beat our editor’s choice product on features alone, it has made our list due to being one of the best ultralight spinning reels on the market.

 Incredibly, this weighs just 5.9 Oz.
 This makes it perfect for putting in portable setups and allows you to use it for super long periods of time without feeling any sort of fatigue.
 Even though it is built to be lightweight, it still has some respectable features, such as an instant anti-reverse.